satijalab/seurat/cran-comments.md

     loomR
   Availability using Additional_repositories specification:
     loomR   yes   https://mojaveazure.github.io/loomR
-  Uses the superseded package: 'doSNOW'

   The package we suggest, loomR, is currently underdevelopment and not yet available on CRAN.
 This package is not required for core functionality of Seurat.

-  We use doSNOW instead of doParallel because doSNOW has support for a progress bar while doParallel does not. doSNOW is still on CRAN and works for our purposes.

 * checking package dependencies ...
 NOTE
   Package suggested but not available for checking: 'loomR'